Ballast tractor: Description

 A purpose built ballast tractor tends to be the heaviest class of on-road trucks.
 In some cases, its kerb weight can be greater than their axle configuration's legal Gross Vehicle Weight (GVW) permits, requiring special permission to use public roads.
 Some nations have categorized these tractors in a different category than conventional tractors because of higher GVW permits and HMT configuration.
-In 2015 Scania R580 was registered as first ballast tractor with GVW of 200 tons when coupled with suitable hydraulic modular trailer configuration in India by Automotive Research Association of India certification.
-Automotive Research Association has categorized ballast tractors as puller in India.

 Typical ballast tractor configurations employ an independent drawbar trailer, hydraulic modular trailer, or dolly trailer.
 An advantage of using ballast tractors is the ability to push-steer a trailer around a corner.
-A girder trailer, for example, is double-articulated, so the front tractor can pull the load around a corner while the rear tractor pushes it through, thereby making the load more maneuverable than a simple towing configuration.
+A girder trailer, for example, is double-articulated, so the front tractor can pull the load around a corner while the rear tractor pushes it through, thereby making the load more manoeuvrable than a simple towing configuration.
 Use of a following tractor also can increase control and brake force descending an incline.

 Equipment

 Ballast box

 The ballast box is a metal box installed on the rear chassis of the tractor instead of the fifth wheel coupling.
 Earlier heavy haulers unmounted the fifth wheel and used merely a piece or two of heavy rocks, stones or concrete blocks which weighted enough to avoid wheel spin, later builders and heavy haulers developed metal boxes of different designs to match the tractor layout.
 These boxes were filled with concrete or steel to increase the weight of the tractor.
-The problem with ballast tractors was the weight of ballast itself weighted over 10, 20 or even 40 tons in some scenario.
-Other designs also included sleeping cabins in the ballast for the drivers and the crew for longer journeys and harsh weather conditions, this made the height of the tractors increase significantly these units are still used today in the gulf area due to extreme heat.
+The problem with ballast tractors was the weight of ballast itself weighted over 10, 20 or even 40 tons in some scenarios.
+Other designs also included sleeping cabins in the ballast for the drivers and the crew for longer journeys and harsh weather conditions, This made the height of the tractors increase significantly, these units are still used today in the gulf area due to extreme heat.
 Some units have factory fitted ballast box with appropriate weight to meet with the regional guidelines, these tractors units do not have fifth wheel and drive out from the factory with a ballast box.
-Heavy haul operators convert heavy-duty tractors to ballast tractors with an aftermarket ballast box built by a builder or by themselves.
+Heavy haul operators convert heavy-duty tractors to ballast tractors to pull hydraulic modular trailers with ballast box, axles addition, cabin modification and tow hitch coupling sometimes it takes thousands of parts and period of months for the conversion.

 New age power boosters which are external engine an accessory of hydraulic modular trailer can also be mounted on the tractor chassis to act as a ballast, saving a lot of space on the trailer itself for the loads and most important avoid application of extra tractors.
 Mammoet and Scheuerle (Member of the TII Group) have proved this configuration in 2019 on a difficult terrain in Norway.
 Almost all HMT manufacturers have their own variant of power booster.